practicaldsc/fa24/next.md

 >
 > Make sure you know your linear algebra if you really want to appreciate the content in the second half of the course!
 >
 > I think the ideal time to take the course is right after 203 and 280, probably alongside 281.
-Not only are you locking yourself into some internship experience (especially in today's ML heavy workforce) but also get to branch into some other areas."
+Not only are you locking yourself into some internship experience (especially in today's ML heavy workforce) but also get to branch into some other areas.

 ---